Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application

 where $\mathtt{r}$ is a zero-mean Gaussian random variable with standard deviation equal to one and $f_m$ is the actual centre frequency $f_{\hbox{ centre}}$.
-The formulation in equation \eqref{freq} models the uncertainty in the surrogate frequency $f_s$, considering uncertainty in the frequency as described in equation \eqref{discrepancy_inequality}.
+The formulation in equation \eqref{freq} models the uncertainty as a surrogate frequency $f_s$ for other uncertainty types explained in equation \eqref{discrepancy_inequality}.
+Equation \eqref{discrepancy_inequality} shows how frequency, velocity, and path-length uncertainties contribute to the wavelength-induced uncertainties.
+Thus, we can use frequency perturbations as a surrogate for the velocity and path-length uncertainties.
+Namely, it is difficult to perturb the permittivity distribution for each case and similarly the domain structure to account for the uncertainties relating to velocity and path-length.
+This would require performing an extensive set of computationally costly full-wave simulations, increasing the already expensive calculations by a large factor.
+Hence, perturbing the frequency is used to create similar effect as what would be obtained by perturbing the permittivity and domain structure.
 This is further described in section \ref{sec:sig-spec} and implemented in the case of randomised averaging approach experiments in this study.